Secure attachment beats genetic disposition in ADHD

 This is a direct example of how parental neglect in early childhood influences attachment style.

-For the influence of attachment style on the likelihood of later mental disorders, see ADHD - Prevention and screening - What parents can do.
+For information on the influence of attachment style on the likelihood of later mental disorders, see ⇒ ADHD - Prevention and screening - What parents can do.
 Touch increases the release of oxytocin in the brain and body.
-Maternal licking and grooming increased maternal behavior in adulthood in infant rats, as did oxytocin injections.86
+Maternal licking and grooming increased maternal behavior in adulthood in infant rats, as did oxytocin injections.86 - Animals with few oxytocin receptors in the nucleus accumbens

 The authors conclude that maternal care during infancy serves to “program” behavioral responses to stress in the offspring by altering the development of the neural systems that mediate anxiety.910